-The total area of the Reserve occupied by the Holiday Park is approximately 8.6 hectares.
-The Holiday Park boundary is shown on Drawings C-00 and C-01.
+The total area of the Reserve is 3.627 hectares in which the Holiday Park occupies approximately 3.2 hectares.
+The Reserve boundary and the Holiday Park within the reserve are shown on Drawings C-00 and C-01.

 3.3 STATUS